What Was the “Enlightenment?”

 The Enlightenment is associated with the French thinkers of the mid-decades of the eighteenth century, the so-called “philosophes”- Voltaire, Diderot, D’Alembert, Montesquieu, et cetera.
 The philosophes constitute an informal society of men of letters who collaborate on a loosely defined project of Enlightenment centered around the project of the Encyclopedia.
 But the Enlightenment has broader boundaries, both geographical and temporal, than this suggests.

-In addition to the French, there was a very significant Scottish Enlightenment.
-Key figures were Francis Hutcheson, David Hume, Adam Smith, and Thomas Reid and a very significant German Enlightenment (die Aufklärung) including Christian Wolff, Moses Mendelssohn, G.E.
+In addition to the English and French movements represented here, there was a significant Scottish Enlightenment.
+Key figures were Francis Hutcheson, David Hume, Adam Smith, and Thomas Reid as well as a similarly influential German Enlightenment (die Aufklärung) including Christian Wolff, Moses Mendelssohn, G.E.
 Lessing and Immanuel Kant.

-All of these different Enlightenments and thought leaders might best be thought of as particular nodes or centers in a far-flung and varied intellectual development.
-Given the variety demonstrated here, Enlightenment philosophy is perhaps better understood in terms of general tendencies of thought, not in terms of specific doctrines or theories.
+All of these different Enlightenments and thought leaders might be thought of as particular nodes or centers of thought in a far-flung and varied intellectual development.
+Given the variation depicted here, Enlightenment philosophy is perhaps better understood in terms of general tendencies of thinking; not in terms of specific doctrines or theories.

 At the foundation of Kant’s system is the doctrine of “transcendental idealism,” which emphasizes a distinction between what we can experience (the natural, observable world) and what we cannot (“supersensible” objects such as God and the soul).
 Kant argued that we can only have knowledge of things we can experience.